RosenRap: MacKenzie

 MR: We’re in the hamlet of Bloomington.
 Hello, Mackenzie, what do you love about Rosendale?

 M: I love everything about it.
 It’s a cute little town.
-I think it’s definitely one of those that most people don’t know about.
+I think it’s definitely one that most people don’t know about.
 I love the restaurants.
 I love the murals in town, what they’re doing with all of that.
 Super cute.
 There’s good hiking here.
-You know, there’s great people.
-It’s also like still quiet, you know, and you’ve got your own space.
-And yeah, I don’t know.
+There’s great people.
+It’s also still quiet, and you’ve got your own space.
 It’s just a special little place.

 MR: And do you live, work, or play in Rosendale these days?